mono/website/_posts/2018-01-16-mono-static-webassembly-compilation.md

 tags: [runtime]
 ---

-# Mono and WebAssembly - Updates on Static Compilation

 As you may know we have been working on [bringing Mono to the WebAssembly platform](http://www.mono-project.com/news/2017/08/09/hello-webassembly).
 As part of the effort we have been pursuing two strategies; one that